Basic module usage¶

 will be immediately committed and no rollback is possible.
 A few commands

-and similar) require to be run outside any
+(CREATE INDEX, CREATE USER and similar) require to be run outside any

 transaction.
 To set the connection in autocommit mode, set

-property of the connection to True
+autocommit property of the connection to True.